 Listed below are some things that I see as areas for improvement:

-- First, in this year’s event, we had 46 participants.
+- First, in this year’s event, we had 52 participants.
 Even though this is a round number and event pairings/bracket placements were chosen with a random number generator, the participants in the “lower-half” of the bracket had one less Round of competition to get through.
-Even though I don’t think this ultimately affected the final placings, it is something I could see improving in the coming years.
+Even though I don’t think this ultimately affected the final placings, it is something I want to improve in the coming years.

 - Because of this, I’d like to start promoting the event earlier next year and get a total of 64 blogs involved to make everything evened out.